LippmannLab/Lippmann-Lab-Onboarding/02-Training.Rmd

 ## Required Training Modules

-- Biosafety 101 - renewed annually
+- Biosafety 101
+  - renewed annually

 - Principles and Practices of Biosafety
+  - The course schedule can be found [here](https://www.vumc.org/safety/training/biosafety-principles-schedule)
+  - To sign up for a class, send your Biosafety 101 completion screenshot to [VUMC Biosafety](mailto:biosafety@vumc.org).
+Subject your email with "Biosafety training request," and also include information about which date you would like to sign up for.

-- Chemical and Physical Safety in the Lab - renewed annually
+- Chemical and Physical Safety in the Lab
+  - renewed annually

-- Chemical Waste - renewed annually
+- Chemical Waste
+  - renewed annually

 - Working Safely with Human-Derived Materials

-- Regulated Medical Waste Shipping TRaining for Lab Researchers - USDOT - renewed every 3-4 years
+- Regulated Medical Waste Shipping TRaining for Lab Researchers USDOT
+  - renewed every 3-4 years

+If you are working with animals, you should also sign up for the following training module:

+-